Welcome to Scholarship Opportunities Program Advising!

 You may find that the answer to your question is already posted to our Frequently Asked Questions page.

-While Spring 2020 Quarter remote learning is in effect, all advising appointments will be held via Zoom videoconference or phone.
+While Summer 2020 Quarter remote learning is in effect, all advising appointments will be held via Zoom videoconference or phone.
 Virtual Drop-In hours will also be available via Zoom.

 I. Prepare for your Appointment or Drop-In Meeting